 The Philippines must assert itself to become an important player in the South China Sea and East Asian region, Aaron Jed Rabena argues.

-The Philippines is stuck in a difficult position in the South China Sea (SCS), a small state caught between two great powers with lingering territorial disputes.
+The Philippines is stuck in a difficult position in the South China Sea (SCS), a small state caught between two great powers with lingering strategic and geopolitical disputes.
 The question is, how can it improve its strategic position in this awkward impasse?

 The latter pertains to the Philippines’ pursuit of more robust defence and security cooperation with its strategic partners, the United States (US) and Japan, as evidenced by the signing of the 10-year Enhanced Defense Cooperation Agreement (EDCA), and the start of talks for the transfer of equipment and defense technology and a Visiting Forces Agreement (VFA), respectively.

-Internal balancing can be achieved by developing itself economically from within, to harness independent capabilities and be more competitive in the international system.
-It badly needs to develop itself internally; being a small power has many disadvantages, including a weak military, underdeveloped economy, and a tendency to overly depend on allies and strategic partners.
+Firstly, internal balancing can be achieved by developing itself economically from within, to harness independent capabilities and be more competitive in the international system.
+The Philippines badly needs to develop itself internally; being a small power has many disadvantages, including a weak military, underdeveloped economy, and a tendency to overly depend on allies and strategic partners.

-A strong economy is essential to having a significant armed force.
-Generally, military power draws from economic power, and economic power draws from a people’s collective willpower to develop.
+A strong economy is essential to having a significant armed force, because, generally, military power draws from economic power, and economic power draws from a people’s collective willpower to develop.

 In recent years, despite the Philippines’ economic growth rate of 6.3 per cent annually between 2010 and 2014, and the slew of credit upgrades from the international investment ratings agencies, the percentage of people living below the poverty line has narrowed only slightly.